pilgrimage-games/3d-model-viewer/README.md

 * Animation support
 * Custom renderers for all modern PC graphics APIs (Direct3D 11, Direct3D 12,
 and Vulkan)
-* Bindless rendering and root constants (Direct3D 12/Vulkan)
+* Bindless rendering and custom texture cache (Direct3D 12/Vulkan)
 * Support for arbitrary display resolutions, refresh rates, and aspect ratios
 * Support for Steam Deck and other Linux-based devices via Proton
 * Arcball camera (camera is rotated on a sphere around the model)